groundxai/groundx-sdks/docs/upload-local.md

 # Upload Local Documents to GroundX

-This tutorial will show you how to use GroundX's Typescript and Python SDK libraries to upload local files to your GroundX database.
+This tutorial will show you how to use GroundX's Typescript and Python SDK libraries to [upload local documents](https://documentation.groundx.ai/reference/Documents/Document_uploadLocal) to your GroundX [buckets](https://documentation.groundx.ai/docs/concepts#concepts-buckets).

-The upload process is an API request sent to the GroundX server that ingests your local documents to the GroundX database.
-Content ingestion includes uploading the content to the GroundX server, extracting the content, and indexing the content with vector embeddings and metadata.
-The content is then ready to be searched through.
+Through a simple API request you can [effortlessly upload your content to GroundX](https://documentation.groundx.ai/docs/welcome#welcome-effortless-content-upload) and [automatically pre-process](https://documentation.groundx.ai/docs/welcome#welcome-sophisticated-automated-pre-processing) your data to get it ready to be [searched](https://documentation.groundx.ai/docs/welcome#welcome-superior-search-capabilities) through.

 ## Prerequisites